 These mutual funds track a broad market index (like the S&P 500) thus providing you with a comparable return.
 Given that the average annualized total return for the S&P 500 index over the past 90 years is 9.8%, according to CNBC, you should be a very a happy index fund investor.
 And depending on your provider (ahem, Vanguard), you will get extremely low fees in comparison to traditional mutual funds.

-For a quick, affordable way to lower your fees without all of the hassles of researching investment options yourself, check out blooom.
-This robo-advisor will help you with 401k diversification, rebalancing and getting you the lowest fees possible all for the price of a monthly Netflix subscription.
+For a quick, affordable way to lower your fees without all of the hassles of researching investment options yourself, check out Empower again.
+This free money tool will help you with 401k diversification, knowing how much to rebalance and getting you the lowest fees possible.

 4. Automatically Contribute to an IRA